only1drhex/Scroll-Reveal/README.md

 # Scroll-Reveal
-Scroll to reveal with animations
+Scroll to reveal with animations using Tailwindcss and Js created by Drhex